thoth-station/core/doc/ROADMAP.md

 The command-line tool is the base for Optimizing Deployment Pipeline.

-## Optimizing Deployment Pipeline
+## Reproducible Deployment Pipeline

-Integrating Thoth's advise service, we create an optimizing deployment pipeline for intelligent applications running on OpenShift.
+Integrating Thoth's advise service, we create an optimizing and reproducible deployment pipeline for intelligent applications running on OpenShift.
 This will select the best possible (based on Thoth's knowledge graph) application stack, apply runtime specific configuration, and will optimize machine learning models if possible.

-## Build Pipelines
+## Pipelines for Reproducible Builds

-As a foundation to the [Open Data Hub](http://opendatahub.io/) and the Optimizing Deployment Pipelines, we host build pipelines for CUDA-enabled Jupyter Notebook container images, Thoth-enabled Python 3.6 and 3.8 builder images and Tekton Pipeline Tasks, and accompanying documentation how to replicate these on-premise or OpenShift deployments operated by our customers and partners.
+As a foundation to the [Open Data Hub](http://opendatahub.io/) and the Optimizing Reproducible Deployment Pipelines, we host build pipelines for CUDA-enabled Jupyter Notebook container images, Thoth-enabled Python 3.6 and 3.8 builder images and Tekton Pipeline Tasks, and accompanying documentation how to replicate these on-premise or OpenShift deployments operated by our customers and partners.

 ## Thoth Services

-The following section describes the services we provide.
+The following section describes the services we provide to open source projects.

 ### Kebechet GitHub Application